Object reference not set to an instance of an object.

 We have emergency plans in place to minimise the effects of any incident and our own full-time emergency response service based at the site.
 Our specialist teams are equipped with an extensive fleet of sophisticated vehicles and range of equipment and are on duty on a 24-hour basis, every day of the year.

-A team of 25 full time staff, with day support from an additional 8 people, provide immediate response to potential emergencies and a dedicated security team complete the day to day running of the refinery gates.
+We have a team of 32 full time staff providing immediate response to potential emergencies, with additional security support from a dedicated team of 10 personnel, to assist with day to day running of the refinery gates.

 The team provides key advice, expertise, specialised equipment and an expert fire and security service to keep the Stanlow Manufacturing complex operating safely and securely.
 They also provide medical cover, with patients assessed if necessary by shift medics and treated accordingly.